alexNeoKs/CSC3004/README.md

 # install minikube
 # put minikube.exe into environment path
 # in cmd (admin) type "minikube start"
-# type "minicube dashboard" in cmd, this will open the dashboard
+# type "minikube dashboard" in cmd, this will open the dashboard
+# in vs code terminal, type "minikube docker-env | Invoke-Expression"
-# use the docker build command to build the image
+# type "docker build -t chatserver ." to build the image
-# to use local image, after build is finished, go to deployment in dashboard, edit the flaskapp, look for "imagePullPolicy" and change it to "Never"
+# type "minikube image ls" to check if image is inside
+# type "kubectl apply -f deployment.yaml"(do it for the rest of the yaml files too)
-# wait a few seconds and it should start working
+# wait a few seconds and you should see it working in the dashboard
+# to enable loadbalancing service, open another cmd in admin mode and type "minikube tunnel --cleanup" (must leave this running)
 # more info here -> https://minikube.sigs.k8s.io/docs/start/
 # loadbalancer -> https://minikube.sigs.k8s.io/docs/handbook/accessing/#using-minikube-tunnel